theHilkiah/user-manager/readme.md

     php artisan serve --port=8888

 ### Step-by-step Install
-Either download using the button above or use the command line to clone this to your application environment:
+Either download using the button above to the location you want the application to live; Or, use the command line to clone this to your application environment:

+    mv user-manager user-manager-copy || true &&
     git clone https://github.com/theHilkiah/user-manager.git

 Then, make sure you run the composer update to get all the vendor packages

     composer update

-And, if you are using any node packages, or intend to run npm the do:
+And, if you are using any node packages, or intend to run npm the update npm and install npm packages like so:

     npm i npm@latest -g && npm install

 After that, you should generate an ecnryption key for the application:

     php artisan key:generate

+If you database is set then match information in .env or in config/database.php or use the following command to change

+    echo "drop database if exists usrmngrdb01" | mysql -u'root' && echo "create database usrmngrdb01" | mysql -u'root'

-Now, make sure your database is created here based on the database config file,Finally, run all the migrations to build the databases
+Finally, run all the migrations to build the databases

     php artisan migrate --seed && php artisan module:seed